 WHICH FOSSIL FUEL ADVERTISING SHOULD BE BANNED?

-A. AN OUTRIGHT ADVERTISING BAN FOR FOSSIL FUELS AND A WARNING AT POINT OF SALE (BASED ON THE TOBACCO ACT) OF DANGERS TO THE CLIMATE
+A. AN OUTRIGHT ADVERTISING BAN FOR FOSSIL FUEL COMPANIES AND A WARNING AT POINT OF SALE (BASED ON THE TOBACCO ACT) OF DANGERS TO THE CLIMATE

-For companies that sell fossil fuels, we are asking for an outright ban on advertising, greenwashing, (child-oriented) marketing, PR, sponsoring, branding, branded activities, educational materials and giveaways.
+For companies that exploit, produce and sell fossil fuels, we are asking for an outright ban on advertising, greenwashing, (child-oriented) marketing, PR, sponsoring, branding, branded activities, educational materials and giveaways.

 That means a ban on the use of brand, logo and name outside points of sale.